ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 ### 7- Summerize Models with their results:
-In the end, we have finalized 3 models that are giving the best results, 1 related to random forest and the other 2 belongs to XGBoost, they are given below.
+In the end, I have finalized 3 models that are giving the best results, 1 related to random forest and the other 2 belongs to XGBoost, they are given below.

 <br><br><br>
 ![Screenshot_87](https://user-images.githubusercontent.com/46135898/68550549-8d59e000-0425-11ea-8954-fdc506cbf7df.png)